Overwhelmed by the massive number of Epcot dining options? We’ve got you covered.

 If traditional English comfort food tickles your fancy, Rose & Crown in the United Kingdom Pavilion has what you’re looking for.
 Rose & Crown has a great secluded atmosphere with delicious food and another beautiful view of the water if you happen to be seated outside.

-Go for a traditional Shepherd’s Pie or Bangers & Mash, or branch out with Chicken Masala Curry or the Welsh Pub Burger – our favorite!
+Go for a traditional Chicken Masala Curry or Bangers & Mash, or get the classic Shepherd’s Pie – our favorite!
 The menu has delightful options that both adults and children will like.
 To finish, try the Sticky Toffee Pudding or a pint from the Rose & Crown Pub.